 The last step is to export the model as .obj file.
 This is a very common file format so every modeling software should support it.

 Now you can use the exported .obj file with Plushify.
-The next chapter describes how to import an .obj file.
+The next chapter describes how to create an account in Plushify.